emqx/emqx-docs/en_US/tutorial/prometheus.md

-# Prometheus
+# Integragte with Prometheus

-EMQX Broker provides [emqx_statsd](https://github.com/emqx/emqx-statsd) plug-in, which is used to output the monitoring data of the system to the third-party monitoring system.
+EMQX provides [emqx_statsd](https://github.com/emqx/emqx-statsd) plug-in, which is used to output the monitoring data of the system to the third-party monitoring system.

 Take  [Prometheus](https://prometheus.io) as an example:

-`emqx_statsd` supports pushing data to Pushgateway, which is then pulled by Promethues Server for storage.
+`emqx_statsd` supports pushing data to Pushgateway, which is then pulled by Prometheus Server for storage.

 ::: tip Tip
 `emqx_statsd` does not support the pull operation of Prometheus.